MethodsAndPractices/vsteam/docs/Add-VSTeamBuild.md

 Add-VSTeamBuild will queue a new build.

-You can override the queue in the build defintion by using the QueueName parameter.
+You can override the queue in the build definition by using the QueueName parameter.
 You can override the default source branch by using the SourceBranch parameter.
 You can also set specific build parameters by using the BuildParameters parameter.

 To have the BuildDefinition and QueueNames tab complete you must set a default project by calling Set-VSTeamDefaultProject before you call Add-VSTeamBuild.